ViniciusMargotti/EurekaServerSeed/README.md

 # EurekaServerSeed
   Eureka Server is an application that holds the information about all client-service applications.
 Every Micro service will register into the Eureka server and Eureka server knows all the client applications running on each port and IP address.
-Eureka Server is also known as Discovery Server.
+Eureka Server is also known as Discovery Server. belongs to the project https://github.com/users/ViniciusMargotti/projects/6

 # Objective
 O Service discovery é responsável por registrar os serviços para que eles possam se comunicar de maneira mais efetiva.